Home

 Increased Information-Rich Learning

 As new skills are learned, students develop more confidence in their creative abilities.
-Learning skills demand time and effort from the student, but the payoff is always mastering the skill and coming away with a drawing, painting, collage or water color that is suitable for framing.
+Learning skills demand time and effort from the student, but the payoff is mastering the skill and coming away with a drawing, painting, collage or water color that is suitable for framing.
 Slowly, more exercises are introduced, building on the skills that the student now knows and combining that with a new skill.

 My classes are small and I can guide each student individually.
 This is a definite advantage, as I have found it larger classes, personal guidance is difficult and many students slow down and sometimes get stalled doing an exercise.